-Should I install the new macOS/iOS public beta?
+Should I install the new macOS/iOS beta?

 But I Want the New Shiny!